Les Dix Commandements (musical)

-In 2022, the musical is announced to premiere in the English language with an American adaptation by David Serero (starring as Moses) in New York.
-The U.S. Cast Album Recording's first single "The Maximum Pain" is released.
+In 2022, the musical premiered in the English language with an American adaptation written and directed by David Serero (starring as Moses) in New York.
+The U.S. Cast Album Recording's first single, "The Maximum Pain," was released.
+For this production, David Serero was awarded for "Theatrical Excellence" by The Musical Theater Radio and was nominated for Best Director and Performer at the 2022 BroadwayWorld Awards.

-The musical in two acts became the basis of similar musicals elsewhere including Patrick Leonard's film The Ten Commandments: The Musical.
+The musical in two acts became the basis of similar musicals elsewhere, including Patrick Leonard's film The Ten Commandments: The Musical.